Jayaraja-SK/Login-Application/README.md

 <br></br>
 ![alt text](res/9.jpg)

-11. Select the option `Start in test mode` and click on `Enable`
+11. Select the option `Start in test mode` and click `Enable`
 <br></br>
 ![alt text](res/10.jpg)

 12. Now the database has been created successfully.
-Any changes made using the API Key would get reflected here in the Dashboard
+Any changes made to the database would get reflected here in the Dashboard
 <br></br>
 ![alt text](res/11.jpg)